Updated Oct. 30, 2017: Revised with references from Season 2.

 The Shining (1980)

 So, do we need to have a talk about why this era was obsessed with kids who have psychic powers?
-Let's hope Eleven — because let's be honest, she's totally alive — doesn't take a card out of Carrie's book and go all crazy in the Upside Down.
+Let's hope Eleven doesn't take a card out of Carrie's book and go all crazy at the Snow Ball.

 Blade Runner (1982)

-Does it freak anyone else out that this movie is supposed to take place in, like, three years?
+Does it freak anyone else out that the original Blade Runner movie is supposed to take place in, like, three years?
 Despite being re-cut, then super-cut, then really-final-last-time-ever-cut, Blade Runner's dystopian fantasy stands out.

 Twin Peaks (1990-1991)

-Twin Peaks is an outlier on this list for two reasons: It's a TV show and it's the 90s baby that wishes it was an 80s kid.
+Twin Peaks is an outlier on this list for two reasons: It's a TV show and it's the '90s baby that wishes it were an '80s kid.
 But the whole time we watched Stranger Things, we kept thinking FBI Special Agent Dale Cooper was gonna show up in Hopper's police station for a cup of strong black coffee.

 Raiders of the Lost Ark (1981)